-WRLD 430 AMERICA IN REVOLT (1945-1970) 0 unit • NC • One hour lecture
+WRLD 430 AMERICA IN REVOLT (1945-1970)

 This course is designed for older adults to examine the art, literature, history, philosophy and religion of post-modern America.
 This period is studied in order to draw universal observations that enable older adults to understand and think about constructions of family, community, and historical global issues as they relate to their lives.